This GDPR information has been developed for Maternity Voices Partnerships. Essentially, a Maternity Voices Partnership needs to:

-Each individual MVP is a data controller, and a data processor under the new law, meaning each individual MVP will be responsible for the data they collect on any individual.
+Anyone within the MVP who handles personal data is a data processor under the new law.
+Data controller responsibility, for the management of the data, will usually lie with the organisation that hosts the MVP e.g. the ICB.
 The type of data we generally collect is classed as sensitive personal data.
 The new regulations mean that organisations need to be open, honest and transparent about the data they collect and be extremely clear with any individual about what they are going to do with their data and how long it will be stored.

 1. Emails • when sending out group emails, blind-copy contacts.

 • Have a signature at the bottom of your email enabling people to remove themselves from the mailing list at any time e.g. “You are being sent this email as part of the xxxx distribution list.
 If you no longer wish to be on this distribution list, please let me know and you will be removed”.
 Remember, consent must be freely given and can be withdrawn at any time.

 • It is helpful to have a generic email address for your MVP e.g. firstname.lastname@example.org (some MVPs use nhs emails) rather than having a personal email address for MVP business.
 This also helps with succession planning.
 You must take care of the password for your email address.